Crisis management is in place following flooding in Auckland. More information.

 (c) currently enrolled students at the University;

-(d) community members of University Council and University Ethics Committees;
+(d) members of University Council and University Ethics Committees;

 (e) prospective Masters and PhD students (for a limited period)

-(f) staff and students of institutions that have a reciprocal agreement with Massey University Library, including Palmerston North-based scientific and technical staff of the Fonterra Research Centre, the local divisions of the Crown Research Institutes, and the Leather and Shoe Research Association; members of ULANZ (University Libraries of Australia and New Zealand);
+(f) members of institutions that have a reciprocal agreement with Massey University Library, including Palmerston North-based scientific and technical staff of the Fonterra Research Centre, the local divisions of the Crown Research Institutes, and the Leather and Shoe Research Association; staff and students of ULANZ (University Libraries of Australia and New Zealand);

 (g) retired members of staff;